OUR WORK: ENDING WILDLIFE CRIME

 In these key areas in Namibia, some of the densest black rhino populations persist, and it's all the more critical to protect them.

-Namibia is home to the densest black rhino populations in the world - and that's saying a lot for these mostly solitary animals.
+Namibia is home to the largest free-ranging population of black rhino in the world.
+Safeguarding these largely solitary animals is critical to the long-term survival of the species, making Namibia a global priority for conservation-focused law enforcement.
 Preserving these populations is critical to the survival of the species, and it why we're focusing on saving these populations right now.

-Thank you to our amazing supporters helping to make this work possible, as well as Wildlife Conservation Network, Beagle Charitable Foundation, Houston Safari Club Foundation, and more!
+Thank you to our amazing supporters helping to make this work possible, as well as Wildlife Conservation Network, Beagle Charitable Foundation, Houston Safari Club Foundation, Mzuri Wildlife Foundation, and more!